Guided by Elderflower

 February 2021

-As the season begins to turn, I enjoy making recipes that sing in spring from the garden!
-They help wake up my senses from hibernation and invite me to tune into the cycles of nature.
-This recipe is the first that the garden guided me to craft and share with you all this year.
-Of course, you can change up your green options.
-However, I like how this recipe turned out, especially when introducing a variety of weeds to palates that might be new to them.
+You can change up your green options.
+However, I love how this recipe turned out, especially when introducing a variety of weeds that might be new to people.
 The recipe below was inspired by what I had available, and I must say that the olive oil played a significant part in flavor thanks to the depth of the oil’s flavor along with fresh fruity notes.

 Ingredients